-A few cameras will have ONVIF enabled straight out of the box, but most will need some amount of manual configuration before they can be used to connect IP cameras to the clouds.
+A few cameras will have ONVIF enabled straight out of the box, but most will need some amount of configuration before they can be used to connect an IP camera to the cloud.
 For example, they may need one or all of the steps below completed in their camera’s web UI:

 - Activate device (and set up new password if camera is new)